-The Watermelon Diet Plan: Pros, Cons, and Expert Tips
+The Watermelon Diet Plan: 24 power facts-Pros, Cons, and Expert Tips

 The watermelon diet, a popular buzzword in the weight loss community, is a short-term nutritional plan centered around consuming primarily watermelon.
 Many individuals are turning to the watermelon diet for quick weight loss, as it promises rapid results through calorie restriction and hydration.
 However, it’s essential to approach this diet with caution and consider its potential drawbacks.